RoseCityRobotics/common_platform/README.md

    lsusb | grep Teensy; echo "-> Should be ready to program…" sudo teensy_loader_cli -v --mcu=TEENSY40 closed_loop.ino.hex
    ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Usage

+This section provides practical examples of how to use the Common Robotics Platform effectively.
+We'll start with a basic test to ensure your setup is functioning correctly.

+### Starting with the Basic Test

+1. **Flash the Teensy 4.0 Board:**
+   Begin by flashing the Teensy 4.0 board with the basic test code found in the repository at `/firmware/basic_test/basic_test.ino`.
+This initial test is crucial for validating your setup.

+2. **Expected Behavior:**
+   Upon successful flashing, the robot should exhibit a simple behavior pattern: moving forward, pausing, and then moving backward.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>